jimcbell/NFLProject/Readme.md

 ### Azure Infrastructure Used
+- Azure Sql Database
+    - Relational database management system
 - Azure Key Vault (Not implemented yet)
     - Used to store secret configuration values
-- Azure Sql Database (Not implemented yet)
-    - Relational database management system
 - Azure App Service (Not implemented yet)
     - Used to host the web application